bioidiap/bob.buildout/README.rst

   If set, the module will be compiled with debugging symbols and with optimization turned off.

-buildout.eggs
+eggs
   The eggs option specifies a list of eggs to use for **building** this package.
 Each string must be given on a separate line.
-This value is overriden by a local section ``eggs`` entry.
+If you don't specify anything, at least ``xbob.extension`` is included.
+Otherwise, we will add that one to your list, if not yet available.

+interpreter
+  The name of the interpreter that is generated for **building** this package.
+  If you don't set it, it is by default called ``xpython.builder``.

 buildout.prefixes
   A list of directories where this recipe will look for subdirectories with